jahokas/Peer-reviews/README.md

 ## 2. Data

-Here, I describe the data that I will be using to solve the business problem prented in the first chapter.
-The Foursquare location data and technology plays a major role in the assignemnt.
+Here, I describe the data that I will be using to solve the business problem presented in the first chapter.
+The Foursquare location data and technology plays a major role in the assignment.
 In addition, I will provide statistical facts that help to assess if the location meet requirements of the business concept pertaining to demographical and market growth rate.

 The below I list data sources, their data elements and links to the data sources.